 Special exception for qualified corporations.
-A qualified corporation is not subject to the at-risk limits for any qualifying business carried
+A qualified corporation is not subject to the at-risk limits for any qualifying business carried on by the corporation.
+Each qualifying business is treated as a separate activity.

 Qualified corporation.
-A qualified corporation is a closely held corporation, defined earlier, that is not:
+A qualified corporation is a closely held C corporation, defined earlier, that is not:

-- · A personal holding company, or - A personal service corporation (defined in section 269A(b) of the Internal Revenue Code, but determined by substituting 5% for 10%).
+- A personal holding company, or - A personal service corporation (defined in section 269A(b) of the Internal Revenue Code, but determined by substituting 5% for 10%).